Be Open to Tough Rough

 By Greg Ellis

-I was playing the Stadium Course at the TPC Scottsdale a few weeks ago and the golf course is very close to tournament conditions for the upcoming Waste Management Phoenix Open in late February.
-We were informed by the starter that the rough was already three inches high.
-Well that in itself is no big deal; rather the thickness of the rough is the main factor and that rough will reek havoc on the club head speed and cause very poor shot results.
-With this in mind, I want to give you some important information to help you get out of the long, tall, thick rough without hurting yourself while hitting a pretty good golf shot.
+While watching the PGA Tour players battle the 4 to 7 inch high rough at the Waste Management Phoenix Open this month, you saw the players make adjustments in club selection and addressing the golf ball.
+The thick rough will reek havoc on the clubhead speed and cause very poor shot results.
+With this in mind, I want to give you some important information to help you get out of the long tall thick rough without hurting yourself while hitting a pretty good golf shot.

-There is a tendency for the golf ball to come out of the grass lower than normal.
-This is why you open the club head on the 4 or 5-iron.
-The heel of the club will make contact with the grass and not only slow the speed down but also close the head down as well.
+* There is a tendency for the golf ball to come out of the grass lower than normal.
+This is why you open the clubhead on the 5-iron.
+The heel of the club will make contact with the grass and not only slow the speed down but also close the head down, as well.
 This will result in the golf ball not traveling as far.
-By compensating for this with the use of the 4 or 5-iron, your goal will be accomplished.
+By compensating for this with the use of the 5-iron, your goal will be accomplished.

 As always, if you need assistance with this tip or any other golf tip, visit one of the Southwest Section PGA professionals near you.